ian-iclub/ringier-challenge/README.md

 This package comes with inbuilt helper functions to aid in media management tasks such as image upload, storage folder management and linking/unlinking media to various models.

+## Extra Information

+- Products/Listings seeded do not have individual images but use the image of the category they belong in.
+However, listings created by the user with an image will have that image displayed